PranavU-Coder/file_organizer_script/README.md

-for small files (<20 KB) : 15-20 files per second for medium files (<10 MB) : 5-10 files per second for larger files (>100 MB) : files aren't converted instantly but the transportation is still quick
+for small files (<20 KB) : 15-20 files per second for medium files (<10 MB) : 5-10 files per second and for larger files (>100 MB) : files aren't converted instantly but the transportation is still quick

 ## What's so good about this ?